IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 #### 1:52.4.2.3 Use Case #3: Consent Authorized Decision event

 Given that an Authorization Service makes Authorization Decisions based on a Consent, this use-case shows how the details of the authorization decision event can be recorded.
-See [3:5.7.6 Consent Authoried Decision Audit Message](content.html#3576-consent-authorized-decision-audit-message)
+See [3:5.7.6 Consent Authorized Decision Audit Message](content.html#3576-consent-authorized-decision-audit-message)

 <div>
 {%include usecase4-processflow.svg%}